gregnz/stocks/NTNX.md

 However, the more interesting is that Nutanix has a major focus on 'Enterprise cloud', which means seeing your private datacenter _and_ your public cloud as parts of the same thing.
 If you want to run your main applications in your private datacenter, and then failover to public cloud, thats something you can do using the same Nutanix interface.

-The main takeaway I have (after years of experience with AWS) is ... whats the alternative to AWS'ing your private datacenter?
-There is none.
-You have to go down this journey to make sure you're getting the best value for your

 #### My understanding...

 Hyper-convergence is a big trend in order to get the simplicity of cloud infrastructure into private datacenters, as well as controllable performance.
 Essentially, a software-defined datacenter, built on pre-configured appliances that define your compute, storage, virtualisation set up, and nice software that a) gets everything talking to each other (big pool of compute and storage, as well as backups etc) and b) lets you manage everything in one nice UI.